EdmundBenedict/lordcephei.github.io/pages/appfunc.md

 ~~~

 ##### _Density Of States_
-All of the codes have some ability to generate either full or partial Density of States (DOS).
+All of the codes have some ability to generate either total Density of States (DOS), and
+can resolve them in different ways.

 Total DOS are automatically generated when you set [**BZ\_SAVDOS**](/docs/input/inputfile/#bz)
 to true.
 They are written to file _dos.ext_{: style="color: green"}, one DOS